bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="5.0in" height="2.86878280839895in"} -->

-Often on these sites, you will type a search term into the sites input box.
+<p>Often on these sites, you will type a search term into the sites input box.</p>

-The site then returns the relevant content or results.
+<p>The site then returns the relevant content or results.</p>

-But you might notice that even though the content has updated, the sites URL doesn't change.
+<p>But you might notice that even though the content has updated, the sites
+URL doesn't change.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~ w1-s09-b. spa: rich user interfaces, speed and scalability/flexibility (30) ~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->